onkoe/lines/content/posts/ltsc22.md

 # All Done!

 If you only wanted to install Windows and you already have a product key for LTSC, you don't need to read further.
-Otherwise, continue on to see how to activate your install and make your machine as fast as it can be!
+Otherwise, [continue on to our next article](/2022/06/02/debloat22/).
+You'll see how to activate your install and make your machine as fast as it can be!

 This work is licensed under a [Creative Commons Attribution-ShareAlike 2.0 Generic License](http://creativecommons.org/licenses/by-sa/2.0/).